How to Start a Running Blog: Tips from a Running Principal

 That’s where it started: my love affair with running.
-Looping the track with high school kids, discussing their day and life and school and home and everything in between.
-We ran and we laughed and somewhere in the middle of all of it, I realized that I walked off the track more relaxed.
+Looping the track with high school kids, discussing their day and life, school and home, and everything in between.
+We ran, and we laughed, and somewhere in the middle of all of it, I realized that I walked off the track more relaxed.

 Mentoring Adult Runners

-Somewhere in the middle of my twenty-five years of coaching, I began my journey as a serious distance runner.
+In the middle of my twenty-five years of coaching, I began my journey as a serious distance runner.
 What does that mean?
 Too many people think that being serious is about time or mileage.
 I respectfully disagree.
-If you run and it’s important to you and you make time to do it on a consistent basis, you’re serious.
+If you run and it’s important to you and make time to do it consistently, you’re serious.

 Fueling the Run

 Fueling my way through 26.2 led me to explore any kind of fuel imaginable!
-From “real food” like cheese crackers to Honey Stingers to chewable cubes, it takes a lot of calories to survive that many hours of exercise.
+From “real food” like cheese crackers to Honey Stingers to chewable cubes, it takes many calories to survive that many hours of exercise.